SonetMiddleware/sonet-dao-backend/doc/interface.md

 ### Get user collection list

+> > TODO: return multiple dao for each collection

 NFTs owned by the user are displayed based on their collections.
 This endpoint returns information about all collections owned by the user.